yggie/pivotal_data_visualizer/README.md

 So the advantage of using tasks is that once we decide that one of the edges between stories is no longer needed, we can set the story as finished, removing the link on the graph.

-To refresh the graph, access `/update_blockers/started`
+To refresh the graph, access `/update_blockers`

-Note: This will only work for stories that are in the same state.
-The graph data can be filtered by state.
+NOTE: If the graph doesn't update, try clearing cache.

 ###Runnign the server